ViKiNG: Vision-Based Kilometer-Scale Navigation with Geographic Hints: Abstract

 \section{Abstract}

 Robotic navigation has been approached as a problem of 3D reconstruction and planning, as well as an end-to-end learning problem.
-However, long-range navigation requires both planning and reasoning about local traversability, as well as being able to utilize information about global geography, in the form of a roadmap, GPS, or other side information, which provides important navigational hints but may be low-fidelity or unreliable.
-In this work, we propose a learning-based approach that integrates learning and planning, and can utilize side information such as schematic roadmaps, satellite maps and GPS coordinates as a planning heuristic, without relying on them being accurate.
-Our method, ViKiNG, incorporates a local traversability model, which looks at the robot's current camera observation and a potential subgoal to infer how easily that subgoal can be reached, as well as a heuristic model, which looks at overhead maps and attempts to estimate the distance to the destination for various subgoals.
-These models are used by a heuristic planner to decide the best next subgoal in order to reach the final destination.
+However, long-range navigation requires both planning and reasoning about local traversability, as well as being able to utilize general knowledge about global geography, in the form of a roadmap, GPS, or other side information providing important cues.
+In this work, we propose an approach that integrates learning and planning, and can utilize side information such as schematic roadmaps, satellite maps and GPS coordinates as a planning heuristic, without relying on them being accurate.
+Our method, ViKiNG, incorporates a local traversability model, which looks at the robot's current camera observation and a potential subgoal to infer how easily that subgoal can be reached, as well as a heuristic model, which looks at overhead maps for hints and attempts to evaluate the appropriateness of these subgoals in order to reach the goal.
+These models are used by a heuristic planner to identify the best waypoint in order to reach the final destination.
 Our method performs no explicit geometric reconstruction, utilizing only a topological representation of the environment.
-Despite having never seen trajectories longer than 80 meters in its training dataset, ViKiNG can leverage its image-based learned controller and goal-directed heuristic to navigate to goals up to 3 kilometers away in previously unseen environments, and exhibit complex behaviors such as probing potential paths and doubling back when they are found to be non-viable.
+Despite having never seen trajectories longer than 80 meters in its training dataset, ViKiNG can leverage its image-based learned controller and goal-directed heuristic to navigate to goals up to 3 kilometers away in previously unseen environments, and exhibit complex behaviors such as probing potential paths and backtracking when they are found to be non-viable.
 ViKiNG is also robust to unreliable maps and GPS, since the low-level controller ultimately makes decisions based on egocentric image observations, using maps only as planning heuristics.
+For videos of our experiments, please check out our project page: \href{https://sites.google.com/view/viking-release}{\texttt{sites.google.com/view/viking-release}}